 The MLB Ownership Review is a regular series in which we review the ownership dynamics of a previous slate.

-Sale dominated ownership yet again, especially in the high-stakes games with a 53 percent ownership rate in the Gold Glove.
+Sale was the highest-owned pitcher by an incredibly large margin.
 The following ownership data is from our DFS Ownership Dashboard, which Pro Subscribers can review shortly after lineup lock:

-Moving forward, be sure to use the FantasyLabs Tools to monitor the ownership patterns of slates with high-priced aces and several teams with high-implied run totals.
+Moving forward, be sure to use the FantasyLabs Tools to monitor the ownership patterns of slates with minimal high-priced pitching options.